A Non-Archimedean Interior Point Method for Solving Lexicographic Multi-Objective Quadratic Programming Problems

 \subsection{Experiment 3: two-objective QP}

 The problem faced in this subsection is nonlinear in the first objective and linear in the second one.
-Its formal construction is reported in \ref{app:cost_ex_3}, while its description is the following:\\ The primal feasible region is a right square pyramid of height one, see Figure \ref{fig:ex_3_1}.
-Its basis lies on the $x_1x_2$ plane, has center in $(1,\,1,\,0)$ and vertexes in $(1,\,0,\,0)$, $(0,\,1,\,0)$, $(1,\,2,\,0)$, $(2,\,1,\,0)$.
+Its formal construction is reported in Appendix \ref{app:cost_ex_3}, while its standard description is in Equation \eqref{eq:2obj_QP_std} and its non-Archimedean one is in Equation \eqref{eq:2obj_QP}:\\ The primal feasible region is a right square pyramid of height one, see Figure \ref{fig:ex_3_1}.
+Its basis lies on the $x_1x_2$ plane, has center in $(1,\,1,\,0)$ and vertices in $(1,\,0,\,0)$, $(0,\,1,\,0)$, $(1,\,2,\,0)$, $(2,\,1,\,0)$.
 Moving to the cost function, the first objective penalizes points far from the line $\mathcal{L}=(t,\,t,\,-2t+4)$, $t\in\mr$, i.e., the axis of the cylinder in Figure \ref{fig:ex_3_2}.
 The optimal region, highlighted in green in both the figures, is the height of the furthest-from-origin face of the pyramid, identified by the intersection of the latter with the cylinder of radius $\tfrac{1}{\sqrt{3}}$ and $\mathcal{L}$ as axis.
 Finally, the second objective selects from the whole apothem the point as close as possible to the $x_1x_2$ plane, namely $\xi_2=(\tfrac{1}{2},\,\tfrac{1}{2},\,0)$.

 Before reaching the global optimum, NA-IPM passes close to the midpoint of the first objective optimal region.
 In the current problem it is $\xi_1=(\tfrac{5}{4},\,\tfrac{5}{4},\,\tfrac{1}{2})$, which is approached since iteration 3, as can be seen in Table \ref{tab:2obj_QP_iterations}.
-Then, starting from iteration 6, it goes towards $\xi_2$ since the algorithm perceives the first objective as fully optimized, as one can evince from the change in magnitude of $\mu$.
+Then, starting from iteration 6, it goes towards $\xi_2$ since the algorithm perceives the first objective as fully optimized, as one can deduce from the change in magnitude of $\mu$.